-Step 1 – We erase and start again!
+Step 1 – Erase and start again!

-Step 3 – The final touch …
+Step 3 – The Final Touch …

 I actually liked the finish that the wax provides even though, I admit it.
 I prefer to work with Colorantic matte varnish.